plai-group/simple-cnaps/transductive-cnaps-src/README.md

     * Run: ```python prepare_extra_datasets.py```

 ## Meta-Dataset Usage
+All test scripts used to produce results reported within the paper have been provided in the [test-scripts](https://github.com/plai-group/simple-cnaps/transductive-cnaps-src/test-scripts/) directory.
 To train and test Transductive CNAPs on Meta-Dataset:

 1. First run the following three commands: